-At point of application the schools' admission committee will consider any parental representations to support their request for their child to be educated a year group higher or lower than for their age group.
-In all cases the decision of the admissions committee is final and there is no right of appeal for a place outside a child's academic year group.
+At point of application, the school's admissions committee will consider any parental representations to support their request for their child to be educated a year group higher or lower than for their age group.
+In all cases, the decision of the admissions committee is final and there is no right of appeal for a place outside a child's academic year group.
 This does not affect a parent/carers right of an appeal for a place at their preferred school where they have applied and been refused.

-Where a place is not granted outside of the normal academic year group any alternative allocation will be based on the child's age not ability, educational history or parental representations those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Where a place is not granted outside of the normal academic year group any alternative allocation will be based on the child's age not ability, educational history or parental representations